jepstein-eagle/adaptable/packages/adaptable/readme/adaptable-state-guide.md

 Most objects in Predefined Config implement the `AdaptableObject` interface.

-This has a single `Uuid` property which is used for easy identification of objects and to make it easy for AdapTable instances to share state and inform each other when an item has been created / edited / deleted..

-This is included by AdapTable in all base objects and also frequently used objects like Expressions.
+This has a single `Uuid` property which is used for easy identification of objects and to make it easy for AdapTable instances to share state and inform each other when an item has been created / edited / deleted.
+It is included by AdapTable in all base objects and also frequently used objects like Expressions.

-> Do not set this property when writing objects in your Predefined Config as it will be set by AdapTable at run-tine when the config is first read
+> Do not set this property when writing objects in your Predefined Config as it will be set by AdapTable at run-tine when the Predefined Config is first read

 ### Bespoke State

-The [Application State](https://api.adaptabletools.com/interfaces/_src_predefinedconfig_applicationstate_.applicationstate.html) property of Predefined Config contains an ApplicationDataEntries array.
+The [Application State](https://api.adaptabletools.com/interfaces/_src_predefinedconfig_applicationstate_.applicationstate.html) property of Predefined Config contains an `ApplicationDataEntries` array.

 This is essentially a set of key / value pairs that you can populate with any data that you want and which AdapTable will store in its state.